wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-send-sms-messages-with-swift-and-vapor-using-async-await.md

 outdated: false
 replacement_url: ""
 ---
 Swift 5.5 introduces the async/await language feature to help improve the readability of concurrent Swift code by removing the need for completion handlers.
-This post will be very similar to [another one](https://learn.vonage.com/blog/2021/01/12/how-to-send-sms-messages-with-swift-vapor-and-vonage/) on our blog.
+This post will be very similar to [How to send SMS Messages with Swift, Vapor and Vonage](https://learn.vonage.com/blog/2021/01/12/how-to-send-sms-messages-with-swift-vapor-and-vonage/) on our blog.
 This post will be using the [Messages API V1](https://learn.vonage.com/blog/2021/11/16/announcing-vonage-messages-api-version-1-0/) rather than the SMS API but will be a good way to illustrate the improvements from using async/await.

 If you are familiar with the original blog post, you can skip to the "Send the SMS" section.